Request a Free Quote Today

 Domestic Content Bonus

-There is a 10% increase in value of the ITC (for a potential total of 40%) if one qualifies for the Domestic Content Bonus.
+There is a 10-percentage-point increase in value of the ITC if the project qualifies for the Domestic Content Bonus.
 To qualify for the domestic content bonus, all steel or iron used must be produced in the United States and a “required percentage” of the total costs of manufactured products need to be mined, produced, or manufactured in the United States.
-The required percentage of manufactured products starts at 40% for all projects beginning construction before 2025, increases to 45% for projects beginning construction in 2025, 50% in 2026, and 55% for 2027 and beyond.

 Low-Income Bonus

 The low-income bonus is available to projects under 5 MW using the ITC and is subject to a 1.8GW cap per year.
 This bonus provides projects an additional 10% ITC for being located in a low-income community as defined by the New Markets Tax Credit or an additional 20% ITC for being classified as a “qualified low-income residential building project” or “qualified low-income economic benefit project.”
-To qualify for the credit, the financial benefits of the solar facility must be allocated equitably between the residents.
+To qualify for the credit, the financial benefits of the

 Depreciation